borisschapira/WP-Ai-LazyLoad/jquery-ai-loader/readme.txt

 == Description ==

-add lazy loading to WP, more info at http://plugins.jquery.com/project/lazyload
+Delays the loading of images in long web pages by not loading immediatly the images that are outside of the viewport (visible part of the web page).

 == Installation ==

-unzip archive to wp-content/plugins directory, and activate it in Plugins page in wp-admin
+Unzip archive to wp-content/plugins directory, and activate it in Plugins page in wp-admin

 or you can cd into your wordpress_root/wp-contents/plugins and do:

-git clone git://github.com/ayn/wp-jquery-lazy-load.git
+git clone git://github.com/borisschapira/Ai-Loader--jQuery-Lazy-Load-.git

 == TODO ==

-There is some things to improve in the plugin :
+There are some things to improve in the plugin :
 - an administration panel for defining the css class that the lazy load script affects
 - a bugfix for jQuery/Prototype coexistence